Getting Started with KW47-LOC

 2. Clone an Example Project from MCUXpresso for VS Code IDE - step -1

-3. Click on the “led_blinky_cm33_core0” project in the "Project tab" to build, compile and run the demo as described in the previous section
+3. Click on the “led_blinky_cm33_core0” project in the "Name" field of the "Import Example from Repository" window to build, compile and run the demo as described in the previous section

 5. You should now see the BLUE LED toggling each second